pyamg.amg_core#

 - pyamg.amg_core.rs_classical_interpolation_pass1()#

-First pass of classical AMG interpolation to build row pointer for P based on SOC matrix and CF-splitting.
+Build row pointer for P based on SOC matrix and CF-splitting.

 - pyamg.amg_core.rs_classical_interpolation_pass2()#